This guide to haymaking echoes the motto ‘make hay while the sun shines‘.

 Each acre of grassland can produce around 100 small (20kg) bales.

-2 tonnes is a lot of hay to process without helping hands, therefore you will probably need to recruit labour for the completion of task efficiently.
+2 tonnes is a lot of hay to process without helping hands, therefore you will probably need to recruit labour for the completion of tasks efficiently.

 What are the stages of haymaking?

 Stages of haymaking can be divided into cutting, drying or “curing”, raking, processing, and storing.

 As a haymaking contractor or hay producer, you can systematize the phases of your operation, beginning with cutting by investing in a fully mechanized process with specialized equipment.

 Following mowing, the grass is turned to ensure it is thoroughly dried, then raked into rows and baled.

 Balers are key piece of machinery you need a contractor for.

 For a smallholder, small bales will be much easier to handle.
 Willing pairs of hands and a traditional pitchfork can get your fresh bales somewhere high and dry.

 Haymaking as a trend

 Traditional haymaking techniques are experiencing a resurgence in the UK, especially where smallholders have smaller grounds for processing.